- Undergraduate Major Enrollment

 - oSTEM & GoSTEM – (Graduates) Out in Science, Technology, Engineering and Mathematics

 - SHPE – Society of Hispanic Professional Engineers

 - SWE & GradSWE – Society of Women Engineers

 Finally, while not a focus of this transparency report, CSE also conducts a number of longer-term DEI investigations.
 One example is identifying bias in teaching evaluations based on the professor’s gender.
 As previously mentioned, we are also investigating student staff experiences with their peers.
 Finally, we are also focusing on identifying barriers to the success of transfer students, including lower socioeconomic status students and international students, who pursue computing majors.
-This includes both the University of Michigan-Shanghai Jiao Tong University Joint Institute transfer program and transfer students from other backgrounds, such as local community colleges via the Michigan Transfer Agreement.
-Harsha Madhyastha, among others, organizes this investigation.

 We also report resources allocated at the CSE level to climate and DEI activities.
-In general, over the last three years, CSE has fiscally supported during the 2022-2023 academic year.
+The following list includes initiatives CSE has fiscally supported during the 2022-2023 academic year.